MadeInHaus/haus-core/.changeset/long-kiwis-nail.md

 "@madeinhaus/masonry": minor
 ---

-Use flex css instead of js width for columns
+Use CSS flex instead of js width for columns, simplify logic